zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 Funded by: German Research Council (Deutsche Forschungsgemeinschaft (DFG))

-Principal Investigators: Prof. Dr. Tobias Werron and Dr. Leopold Ringel
+Principal Investigators: Prof. Dr. Tobias Werron, Dr. Leopold Ringel

 Post-Doctoral Researcher: Dr. Clelia Minnetian